thirukkural2022/obedparla.com/content/posts/2016-01-25-my-thoughts-on-extra-virginity-the-sublime-and-scandalous-world-of-olive-oil.md

 ---
-title: "My thoughts on Extra Virginity: The Sublime and Scandalous World of Olive Oil"
-author: "Obed Marquez Parlapiano"
+title : "My thoughts on Extra Virginity: The Sublime and Scandalous World of Olive Oil" author : "Obed Marquez Parlapiano" date : "2016-01-25" categories :
-date: "2016-01-25"
-categories: "books,reviews"
-tags:
+ - books
+ - reviews
+tags : ""
-cover: "../images/extravirginity1.jpg"
+cover : "../images/extravirginity1.jpg"
 ---

 This is probably one of the books in which I've learned the most about something specific and so common as Olive Oil.